GSS-Cogs/work-env/README.md

 Once installed:

-The branch of [databaker-docker](https://github.com/GSS-Cogs/databaker-docker) to use is `master`.
-Ifyou want to syncronise with via the environment variable `WORK_ENV_BRANCH`.

 * `enter` turns on your work virtual envionment **and** warns where any specified dependencies are behind the versions deployed on live.
 * `exit` turns it off.
 * `sync` automatically updates all dependencies or syncronises your venv after a change of branch.
 Also updates to this latest version of this tool.